Fiat Industrial shareholders approve CNH merger

 The new company will be listed in New York and Milan, will be registered in the Netherlands and will have its tax residency in the UK.

-It will be called CNH Industrial, dropping the word "Fiat", and its centre of gravity will shift sharply away from Italy, where Fiat was founded 114 years ago.
+It will be called CNH Industrial, dropping the word "Fiat", and its center of gravity will shift sharply away from Italy, where Fiat was founded 114 years ago.

 Marchionne confirmed that CNH Industrial "is still one of the technical blueprints" for a future Fiat-Chrysler tie-up, adding that nothing about the car company had been decided.